suconner/suconner.github.io/_posts/2014-04-25-auto-interrogation-pt3.markdown

  ourselves wrote it we probably can't consider it trusted for certain cases.
 When working on a project with some level of criticality you may need to create a virtual machine from scratch and depend on your Puppet manifets or Chef Cookbooks.
-Packer automates this with its simple to construct templates where you can  specify a source path to pull an iso and its checksums from a trusted mirror of Ubuntu, OpenSuse etc. Then boot commands that can specify preseed files to fully automate the installation.
-Combine this with  provisioners that fire off custom shell scripts and you now have a powerful, trusted development tool that requires no user intervention and can be shipped off to any development environment.
+Packer automates this with its simple to construct templates where you can  specify a source path to pull an iso and its checksums from a trusted mirror of Ubuntu, OpenSuse etc. Once the iso is loaded boot commands defined in the template are triggered and handle the initial launch and configuration of the operating system.
+If provided a preseed file will be executed to fully automate the installation from A to Z. Combine this with  provisioners that fire off custom shell scripts and you now have a powerful, trusted development tool that requires no user intervention and can be shipped off to any development environment.
 </p>